-Quick Summary: Suing the other driver directly is almost always a last resort, reserved for cases where the insurance company won’t offer a fair settlement or when damages exceed the at-fault driver’s policy limits.
+Quick Summary: Suing the other driver directly is almost always a last resort, reserved for cases when the insurance company won’t offer a fair settlement or when damages exceed the at-fault driver’s policy limits.
 A car accident lawyer can help you navigate this process from the start, particularly given Louisiana’s unique legal system.

 Getting into a car accident is incredibly stressful and confusing.
 After you’ve made sure everyone is safe and you’ve addressed any immediate medical needs, a big question starts to loom: what’s the next step?
 When it comes to car accident claims, should you file a claim with your own insurance company, or should you sue the at-fault driver directly?
 It’s a critical decision, and making the wrong choice can impact your timeline and the compensation you receive.
 Our team at Sean Regan Law is here to help you understand the difference so you can make a confident choice that protects your rights and your finances.